Julian-Moncarz/Frosh-finder-website/README.md

 ## Automated Updates

-The site now automatically updates with new posts. rss.app lets you turn any Instagram account's posts into an rss feed.
+The site now automatically updates with new posts!

 1. Instagram posts from @uoft_frosh.29 are converted to RSS using [rss.app](https://rss.app)
 2. GitHub Actions workflow runs every day at 9 AM UTC